top of page

 The Google Analytics 4 universal search box showing results for "How many new users yesterday?"

 When viewing an individual report, you’ll see it’s made up of a number of “cards”—each card being an individual table or graph.
-You can customize these by clicking the “edit comparisons” icon in the top-right (it looks like a pencil and a bar graph).
+You can customize these by clicking the “customize report” icon in the top-right (the one that looks like a pencil).
 And, of course you can designate a date range (the default setting shows the last 28 days).

 Finally, many of the cards have a small dropdown menu in the top-left that lets you change the primary dimension.
 For example, you may be able to change “users” to “new users.”
 This makes the reports much more flexible.

-A card on the Demographics Overview report.
+A card on the User Attributes Overview report.
 The dropdown in the top-left swaps between all users, new users, and returning users

 GA4’s standard reports